CS 8 Introduction to Computer Science

 You could scan/pdf your handwritten work, and submit the

 resulting PDF file.
-However, low-resolution or unreadable
+Low-resolution or unreadable

 files are not accepted.
+Late hw is not accepted.

 We will have one programming assignment every week.